 I have been active in K9 Search and Rescue (SAR) work since 2007.
 I have trained, certified, and deployed one dog Buddy during this time period.
 He is now retired and Hunter is my current certified dog.
 I have been a lead trainer for a dozen other SAR personnel.

 I served as President of North American Search Dog Network (NASDN) for 4 years, a nationally recognized certifying and training agency.
 I lead the organization into upgrading our processes to meet current industry standards, developing business tools and data management, and instructing and certifying dogs for our volunteers.

-- I am a current K9 Trainer at Washington County Humane Society, teaching basic obedience and scent classes.
+- I was a K9 Trainer at Washington County Humane Society, teaching basic obedience and scent classes for four years.

 - I completed one year of Veterinary technician school and worked at an emergency clinic during my coursework.

 - MS (Civil Engineering) 1994 University of Maryland